Exshaw: Geography

 Exshaw Creek, locally known and identified on the Highway 1A bridge as Canyon Creek, runs through the hamlet.
-In 1958, Alan McGugan, et al., identified a new species of the pelecypod Megalodon in a river cliff of Exshaw Creek and gave the new specific name M. banffensis, for the proximity of the Banff area.
+In 1958, Alan McGugan et al., identified a new species of the pelecypod Megalodon in a river cliff of Exshaw Creek and gave the new specific name M. banffensis, for the proximity of the Banff area.

-The eastern portion of the hamlet is on the flood plain for Jura (pronounced Yurah) Creek.
+The eastern portion of the hamlet is on the flood plain for Jura Creek.
 In 1937, P.S.
 Warren described outcrops on the banks of Jura Creek, naming these the Exshaw Formation.
 The Jura Creek valley is known to provide a good introduction to some Front Range geology, with the exposed formations including the Palliser (Devonian), Exshaw and Banff (Mississippian).
-The naming of Jura Creek was from misidentified Jurassic fossils, which are actually Paleozoic, not Jurassic, in age.
+The naming of Jura Creek was from misidentified Jurassic fossils, which are actually Paleozoic, not Jurassic.

 Grotto Creek, 3 km west, has pictographs, including a possible "fluteplayer" Kokopelli image that may be from the Flute Clan of the Hopi tradition.

 The local area is known for wildlife, despite the industrial development.
 Duncan MacGillivray, with explorer David Thompson on his survey of the Canadian Rockies, first encountered a bighorn sheep, near Exshaw, on 30 November 1800, which led to the specimens collected and subsequent scientific naming.
 Mount MacGillivray, to the west of Heart Mountain, is his namesake.